Congratulations on your forthcoming marriage! We are pleased that you have chosen to celebrate it here at Saint John the Evangelist Catholic Church.

 - The fee for the church is $350 if neither the groom nor the bride are registered, but a relative is registered and attending in this parish for at least one year.

 Before the date and time of your wedding is confirmed, a deposit of one-half of the fee is due.
-A check in the proper amount made payable to St. John the Evangelist Church is to be forwarded to Mrs. Tricia Schwarz, Assistant to the Pastor.
+A check in the proper amount made payable to Saint John the Evangelist Church is to be forwarded to Mrs. Tricia Schwarz.

 If the wedding is cancelled for any reason, the deposit will be refunded if the cancellation takes place prior to three months before the scheduled wedding date.